chicio/chicio.github.io/_posts/2018-07-04-react-native-typescript-existing-app.md

  yarn add --dev @types/react @types/react-native
  ```

- After that we need to configure TypeCcript in our project.
+ After that we need to configure TypeScript in our project.
 We can start to do that by running the following command:

  ```bash
 yarn tsc --init --pretty --jsx react